 SmartHop can help with truck driver retention

 Are you interested in improving driver retention but need some help getting started?
 SmartHop can help you:

 Give your drivers consistent work: We know what it’s like to run a small trucking business because we’ve been there.
 That’s why we set out to change things.
 SmartHop gives you access to high-quality loads, regardless of your size or years of experience.
 Our technology predicts hot lanes and recommends the right moves to keep your drivers running and reduce empty miles.

 Create a strong support system: Our dispatchers find the best loads and communicate with your drivers to ensure that they always have delivery details and rate con at their fingertips.
-To reduce driver stress, we also offer around-the-clock support with everything from breakdowns to broker communication, and a Stress Free Guarantee program to minimize headaches when the unexpected happens.
+To reduce driver stress, we also offer around-the-clock support with everything from breakdowns to broker communication to minimize headaches when the unexpected happens.

 Increase take home pay (for you and your drivers): The numbers speak for themselves.
 We can help you plan long-term load strategies for your trucks.
 Find out why SmartHop customers earn 68% more than the industry average here.